Citizenship denied for Illinois Army veteran fighting deportation

 Perez is a green card holder and army veteran.
 He came to the U.S. when he was eight years old and served two tours of duty in Afghanistan.
 He was discharged from the army with an accompanying case of Post-Traumatic Stress Disorder.

-He was taken into custody by ICE after he served seven and a half years in prison for a non-violent drug charge.
-2017.
+He was taken into custody by ICE after he served seven and a half years in prison for a non-violent drug charge in 2017.

 Though he has lost the deportation fight for now, Perez's attorney said he will continue to appeal the decision and seek a way to become an American citizen.